 As the trust's accounting officer, the principal has specific responsibilities set out by the ESFA.
-Other responsibilities for the management and operation of the trust are exercised by the principal in accordance with the trust's scheme of delegation
+Other responsibilities for the management and operation of the trust are exercised by the principal in accordance with the trust's scheme of delegation.

-Under the direction of the principal, the SLT are collectively responsible for the day-to-day running of the school.
-Individually, each SLT member has designated areas of responsibility which may be varied by the principal from time to time.
+Under the direction of the principal, the senior management team (SMT) are collectively responsible for the day-to-day running of the school.
+Individually, each SMT member has designated areas of responsibility which may be varied by the principal from time to time.